Help for staff

 Information on computing support for disabled staff.

-Examples of support the service can offer include:
+Examples of the type of support the service offers

 All information will be treated in confidence.

 We encourage you to contact your line manager to ensure that all IT adjustments are considered alongside other non IT adjustments.

 If assistive computer hardware or software needs to be purchased, your line manager would need to facilitate this, however, we will not contact your line manager or other parties without your consent.